t1/junit-5-structure-demo/README.md

 }
 ```

-The call to <tt>whenVerify</tt> is still far from easy to understand; it's not clean code.
+The call to `whenVerify` is still far from easy to understand; it's not clean code.
 I've added extensive JavaDoc to help the reader, but it still requires getting into.
 We can make the call more expressive by using a fluent builder, so it looks like this: